Kfar Ruth: History

 The settlement was established in 1977 and was named after the ancient village of Capheruta that appears on the Madaba Map.
 Capheruta is identified with the adjacent Khirbet Kafr Lut.
-Prior to the 1948 Arab–Israeli War some of the land had belonged to the Palestinian village of al-Burj, which was depopulated in the war.
+Prior to the 1948 Arab–Israeli War, the Palestinian village of al-Burj, which was depopulated in the war, was located nearby.
 According to ARIJ, after the Six-Day War, Israel confiscated 814 dunams of land from the Palestinian village of Saffa for the construction of Kfar Ruth.

 Economy

 According to archeologists, grapes were grown in the region by the inhabitants of Modi'in.
 Tal Maor, a resident of Kfar Ruth, has revived the age-old tradition of winemaking through the establishment of a family winery, Ruth Vineyard.